brain-image-library/napari-bil-data-viewer/README.md

 This plugin enables viewing of datasets archived in the Brain Image Library.

-**NOTE: This plugin remains under early development.
-Currently, only single color, fMOST datasets which include projections are available to view.
+**NOTE: This plugin is under early development.
+Currently, only a subset of single color, fMOST datasets which include projections are available to view.
 An example can be found here:  https://download.brainimagelibrary.org/2b/da/2bdaf9e66a246844/mouseID_405429-182725/